corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 }
 ```

-## Issue, move and redeem tokens using sub flows
+## Issue, move and redeem tokens using subflows

 Use these ready-made subflows to issue, move and redeem tokens.
 These flows are triggered automatically by existing transaction flows.